robomq/robomq.io/docs/SSL.md

 > Before reading this chapter, we assume that you already know AMQP protocol.
 Knowing MQTT and STOMP would be great too.
 If not, please go through at least the *Key based message routing* section in User Guide.

 [robomq.io](http://www.robomq.io) has obtained certificate from a certificate authority (CA) and supports SSL (secure socket layer) connection for all available protocols, including AMQP, MQTT, STOMP and WebSTOMP.
+The SSL ports of those four protocols are respectively AMQP: 5671, MQTT: 8883, STOMP: 61614, WebSTOMP: 15673.

 This chapter intends to introduce you the method to establish SSL connection between [robomq.io](http://www.robomq.io) broker and your client program, except for WebSTOMP.

 The certificate of our root CA can be downloaded at <http://www.tbs-x509.com/AddTrustExternalCARoot.crt>.
 It is needed to verify the leaf certificate of [robomq.io](http://www.robomq.io) because the latter one was granted by the root CA through a chain of trust.